River Parrett: Ecology

 The river flows through several areas of ecological interest and supports a variety of rare and endangered species.

 From January until May, the Parrett provides a source of European eels (Anguilla anguilla) and young elvers, which are caught by hand netting as this is the only legal means of catching them.
 A series of eel passes have been built on the Parrett at the King's Sedgemoor Drain to help this endangered species; cameras have shown 10,000 eels migrating upstream in a single night.
 The 2003 BBC Radio 4 play Glass Eels by Nell Leyshon was set on the Parrett.

 To the north of the river bank northwest of Langport are the Aller and Beer Woods and Aller Hill biological Sites of Special Scientific Interest (SSSI).
 Aller and Beer Woods is a Somerset Wildlife Trust reserve.
 It consists of large blocks of semi-natural ancient woodland along the west-facing slope of Aller Hill, overlooking King's Sedgemoor.
 The reserve is about 40 ha and the underlying geology of most of it is Lias limestone.
 Prior to the 20th century it appears to have been managed for centuries as traditional coppice woodland, and it provides an outstanding example of ancient escarpment woodland.
 The woodland is a variant of the calcareous ash/wych elm stand-type, with pedunculate oak (Quercus robur), and ash (Fraxinus excelsior) the dominant canopy trees throughout, and with scattered concentrations of wych elm (Ulmus glabra).
 Ancient woodland indicators include small-leaved lime (Tilia cordata), and wild service tree (Sorbus torminalis), both of which are locally common.
 Plants of particular interest include bird's nest orchid (Neottia nidus-avis), greater butterfly orchid (Platanthera chlorantha) and the very rare Red Data Book species purple gromwell (Lithospermum purpurocaeruleum).
 Aller Hill contains three species of plant which are nationally rare and a further three which are of restricted distribution in Somerset.
 The central area contains a sward dominated by sheep's fescue (Festuca ovina) in combination with yellow oat-grass (Trisetum flavescens) and quaking-grass (Briza media).
-Salad burnet (Sanguisorba minor) forms a major component of the sward with the two nationally rare species rough marsh-mallow (Althaea hirsuta) and nit-grass (Gastridium ventricosum), also present.
+Salad burnet (Sanguisorba minor) forms a major component of the sward with the two nationally rare species rough marsh-mallow (Malva setigera) and nit-grass (Gastridium ventricosum), also present.

 Southlake Moor is another SSSI.
 The marshes and ditches provide grazing.
-At certain times of the year sluice gates can be opended to flood the moor.
+At certain times of the year sluice gates can be opened to flood the moor.
 Greater water-parsnip (Sium latifolium) is among the 96 aquatic and vascular plant species on the moor.
 Numerous wildfowl visit the flooded moor; up to 22,000 wigeon (Anas penelope), 250 Bewick's swan (Cygnus bewickii) and significant populations of pochard (Aythya ferina), teal (Anas crecca) and tufted duck (Aythya fuligula).
 Signs of European otters (Lutra lutra) have also been seen on the river banks.
 Palmate newts (Triturus helveticus) have been found in surrounding ditches.